 How’s your marriage/partnership?

 Parenting as part of a team can be an added layer of challenge.
 Both of you bring different expectations, intentions, needs, and experiences to the building process.
 How are you doing at talking through these issues in healthy, enriching ways?
 How are you at NOT talking about the kids at all?
 You know, like out on a date or away for a weekend to do some serious foundation work together?
-Are you staying connected, balancing each other well in the framing work you are doing?
+Are you staying connected and balancing each other well in your framework?

-For example, it’s not uncommon for one member of a relationship to be more focused on the home’s aesthetics.
+For example, it’s not uncommon for one relationship member to focus more on the home’s aesthetics.
 At the same time, the other is busy with the form and function of the construction process.
-That’s okay – figure out how to maximize those differences for your growth as a couple.
+Determining how to maximize those differences for your growth as a couple is okay.
 It will benefit the kids to see you working together.
 Your kids will develop additional layers of trust and security in the stability of your relationship.

 It’s Not About “House Beautiful.”

-We aren’t talking here about building a home worthy of a magazine spread.
+We aren’t discussing building a home worthy of a magazine spread here.
 This building and framing project isn’t about perfection.
 It’s about safety.
 Trust.
 Confidence.
 Hope.